uixdk/canviz/path/trunk/README.md

 Path does not require the use of any external libraries, but does require a web browser that supports the HTML5 canvas element.
-Most modern browsers, including Internet Explorer 9, do.
+Most modern browsers, including Internet Explorer 9 and later, do.
 To support IE 8 and earlier, you can use a compatibility library like [ExplorerCanvas][2] (which uses IE's built-in [VML][3] capabilities) or [FlashCanvas][4] (which requires the [Adobe Flash Player plugin][5]).
 A version of ExplorerCanvas is included in the Path distribution, and the examples use it.

 License
 -------